Haseen-Fairuz/DevopsAssessment/README.md

     Created Target Group to to route traffic to the worker nodes.

-    Attached the target group to an AWS load balancer to manage the traffic and created appropriate target group.
+    Attached the target group to an AWS Application load balancer (ALB) to manage the traffic and created appropriate target group.

     <img src="https://github.com/Haseen-Fairuz/DevopsAssessment/blob/main/Screenshots/load%20balancer.jpeg" width="800" height="600">